Sahedeva/reduxBoilerPlate/README.md

 export default store;
       ```
     * this sets up a store and connects it to chrome redux dev tools so you can debug easier
-    * basiclly - your store is the go between for your app - it can take in actions and feed\n reducers with initial state and the action and recieve updated state which it then feeds to components
+    * basiclly - your store is the go between for your app - it can take in actions and feed
+      reducers with initial state and the action and recieve updated state which it then
+      feeds to components
     * Hit command + s to save
 2. Click types.js in actions folder and type:
       ```javascript